lxrdandre/cnn-lstm-ids-system/README.md

 IIoT IDS Deep Learning Pipeline
 This project implements a hybrid CNN-LSTM Deep Learning model for Intrusion Detection Systems (IDS) in Industrial IoT environments.
 It is a production-ready MLOps pipeline capable of training, evaluating, and running inference on new data.
 All results can be found in the "results" folder.
-The achieved accuracy is 100% due to the big and clean X-IIoTID dataset.
+The achieved accuracy is almost 100% due to the big and clean X-IIoTID dataset.

 Architecture and Techniques